Lunarmagpie/sigparse/README.md

 This module uses inspect behind the scenes.
 For that reason:

+- All annotations are `inspect._empty` when there is no annotation.
 - `sigparse.Parameter.default` is `inspect._empty` when there is no default value.
 - `sigparse.Parameter.kind` is `inspect._ParameterKind`.
 - `sigparse.ClassVar.default` is `inspect._empty` when there is no default value to maintain consistency.